Raaaj2005/Predict-Ad-Clicks-Using-Logistic-Regression/README.md

-# 🖱️ Predict Customer Ad Clicks using Logistic Regression
+# 🖱️ Predict Customer Ad Clicks Using Logistic Regression

 ## 📖 Overview
 This project focuses on building a machine learning classification model to predict whether a customer will click on an online advertisement.
 It covers the complete data science pipeline, from exploring and visualizing the dataset to preparing the data, training a Logistic Regression model, and visualizing the final results.